 Step Sheet: Click here to download.

-After featuring 3 of Jo Thompson Symanski’s line dances and one from Rachael McEnany, I was happy to see one on here from another current giant in line dance choreography, Maddison Glover!
-And, not being familiar with this now-classic dance from her Rocket To The Sun, I was really happy to discover it and check it out.
+This next one is one from another current giant in line dance choreography, Maddison Glover!
+I wasn’t familiar with this now-classic dance from her, but I was really happy to discover Rocket to the Sun and check it out.

 I love the transition in it–the 3/4 walk around at the end of the dance that creates such a simple transition to the next wall.
-I think that is nothing sort of genius.
 Also, that it’s an absolute beginner dance that is accessible to all level dancers is a bonus!

-One other note about it is that of this list of 24 classic dances this one has the most uploaded videos to Copperknob at 104!
-For the video here, I’ve included one from Maddison herself that she recently made!
-How cool that she’s revisiting her dance from 2013 for beginners today.
+Note: Of these 24 classic dances this one has the 2nd most uploaded videos to Copperknob–104!
+For the video here, I’ve included one from Maddison herself that she made recently–she’s revisiting her dance from 2013 for beginners today.

 23. American Kids – Randy Pelletier (2014)